harness/developer-hub/release-notes/continuous-delivery.md

   A **Back** button has been added so users can go back and make any changes.
 - The HTTP step error message needed improvement.
 (CDS-52537)

   Previously only assertion logs were present.
-Now all logs have been added on Harness delegate.
+Now all logs are added on the Harness delegate.

-  The error message for the step has been improved with these more comprehensive logs.
+  The error message for the step is now improved with more comprehensive logs.
 - The **Update All** button on the pipeline YAML reconcile screen was adding unnecessary changes to the YAML of each field.
 (CDS-46496, ZD-38974)

   The Git diff in the YAML reconcile screen was performing unnecessary changes like adding quotes to each string value, shifting YAML indentation, converting multiline strings to single line using the newline character, etc.

-  Now users will see the correct Git diff in the Harness YAML.
-The diff will consist only of the necessary changes, such as the addition and removal of fields.
+  Now you can see the correct Git diff in the Harness YAML.
+The diff consist of necessary changes only, such as the addition and removal of fields.

 ## March 8, 2023, version 78619